SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/debug.md

 * Make sure it writes to a file by setting LogToFile to True.
 Default the LogFolder is set to *%Localappdata%\\SuperOffice*, but you may change this to the same location as the above Logfolder in *SuperOffice.ini*.

 > [!NOTE]
-> The client needs write permission to the LogFolder.
+> The client needs to write permission to the LogFolder.
 Without write permission to this folder, NetServer will write the log file to the same location it was started from.

 See the [SuperOffice.config reference][2] for details.